Waste Recycling ♻️ – We Take A First Look At New Australian Government Recycling Plan

 In recent blogs on the ongoing recycling crisis in Australia, we have called for a national, joined-up comprehensive plan to boost waste recycling and deal with our worsening environmental problems.

-The first thing to say – is that we are very glad to see this National Waste Recycling Policy being published – as at Waster – we believe the worsening waste recycling crisis can only be addressed – if not exactly solved by a comprehensive solution.
+The first thing to say is that we are very glad to see this National Waste Recycling Policy being published.
+At Waster, we believe the worsening waste recycling crisis can only be addressed, if not exactly solved, by a comprehensive solution.

-Being honest – I would expect there to be problems with any report – but we have to start somewhere.
+To be honest, I would expect there to be problems with any report.
+But, we have to start somewhere, right?

-- New packaging targets will be introduced “including 70 per cent of plastic packaging to be recycled or composted by 2025 and that all packaging will have 30 per cent average recycled content by 2025.”
+- New packaging targets will be introduced “including 70 per cent of plastic packaging to be recycled or composted by 2025 and that all packaging will have 30 per cent average recycled content by 2025″, and

 Waster initial view on the waste recycling plan

-As we have stated in numerous blogs – a joined up national waste reduction and waste recycling plan is vital.
+As we have stated in numerous blogs, joined-up national waste reduction and waste recycling plan are vital.

-Government regulation is unfortunately required – as the issue is much bigger than waste management – i.e. it includes our policies on infrastructure projects, whether we continue to import nearly all our consumer products or support a native manufacturing base etc.
+Government regulation is unfortunately required as the issue is much bigger than waste management.
+In other words, it includes our policies on infrastructure projects, whether we continue to import nearly all our consumer products or support a native manufacturing base, etc.

-We of course need more detail on what the policy will really mean – i.e. will it be as per the blogs below:
+We, of course, need more detail on what the policy will really mean.
+In other words, will it be as per the blogs below?
+Here are some ideas:

-Waster does not operate landfills and so we are not incentivised to continue dumping waste.
-We actually make a bigger margin from recycling waste – and so it is in our corporate interest to boost your recycling and keep your costs down.
+Waster does not operate landfills; they do not incentivise us in dumping waste.
+We actually make a bigger margin from recycling waste.
+And so, it is in our corporate interest to boost your recycling and keep your costs down.

 We are always looking for new waste recycling ideas and solutions that can be implemented in Australia.
-For example – see our blog on how even general waste can be recycled in Sydney – or on how biogas can be produced from your organic food waste.
-We have even suggested that landfills could become the power stations of the future – providing clean energy to our cities.
+For example, check out our blog on how even general waste can be recycled in Sydney or on how biogas can be produced from your organic food waste.
+We have even suggested that landfills could become the power stations of the future, providing clean energy to our cities.